-Joint Task Force-Red Hill personnel assemble sandbags in preparation for a Defueling exercise at Joint Base Pearl Harbor-Hickam
+Joint Task Force-Red Hill personnel assemble sandbags in preparation for a defueling exercise at Joint Base Pearl Harbor-Hickam

 |Downloads:

-This work, Joint Task Force-Red Hill personnel assemble sandbags in preparation for a Defueling exercise at Joint Base Pearl Harbor-Hickam, by TSgt Nicholas Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Task Force-Red Hill personnel assemble sandbags in preparation for a defueling exercise at Joint Base Pearl Harbor-Hickam [Image 4 of 4], by SGT Kyler Chatman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT